yuboxie/meed2/README.md

     pytorch_transformers==1.2.0

 ## Files
-The list of code files and their descriptions:
 - `datasets.py`: read the data and tokenize the text;
 - `model_basics.py`: implementation of Transformer basic components;
 - `model_emo_pred.py`: implementation of the response emotion/intent predictor;